AntwanHak/fillactive-T5/README.md

-Sign In and Sign Up are merged now on the home page.
-FORM VALIDATION using Formik and Yuk DONE. :)
-Next Steps: Routing Sign In and Sign Up onto chatting page and start building real-time chatting(like Microsoft Teams).
+Sign in done and integrated with chat home page.
+No Sign up feature added yet.
+The chat app is a very heavy module. takes time to load.

 # Getting Started with Create React App